 The Department of Medicine is the largest academic department in the medical school.
-It is comprised of the General Internal Medicine section and most of the recognized subspecialties of medicine: Cardiology, Pulmonary/Critical Care, Nephrology, Gastroenterology, Endocrinology, Rheumatology, Infectious Diseases, and Hematology/Oncology.
+It is comprised of the General Internal Medicine section and most of the recognized subspecialties of medicine: Cardiology, Pulmonary/Critical Care, Nephrology, Gastroenterology, Endocrinology, Infectious Diseases, and Hematology/Oncology.
 In addition, the Department of Medicine includes Neurology.

 Members of the department are actively involved in clinical service, both clinical and laboratory research, and the education of medical students and internal medicine residents.
-Our principal teaching and clinical venue is Grady Memorial Hospital where there is a shared medicine service with Emory University Department of Medicine.
+Our principal teaching and clinical venue is Grady Memorial Hospital and the Atlanta VA .

-Our Internal Medicine Residency Program earned full accreditation by the Residency Review Committee in 1998 and currently has 49 residents.
+Our Internal Medicine Residency Program earned full accreditation by the Residency Review Committee in 2015 and currently has 62 residents.
 There are approximately 35 active clinical research projects within the department.
 These include both investigator initiated and contractual research.
 Funded basic science research is promoted and supported.